Texas sales tax guide

 How to register for a Texas seller’s permit

-You can register for a Texas Business Tax License online by visiting the Texas Comptroller of Public Accounts and following the instructions provided.
-It’s fast, free, and more reliable than mailing in a completed paper form.
-To apply, you’ll need to provide the Texas Comptroller certain information about your business, including but not limited to:
+You can register for a Texas Business Tax License online through the Texas Comptroller of Public Accounts.
+To apply, you’ll need to provide the Texas Comptroller with certain information about your business, including but not limited to:

 - Business name, address, and contact information